-Thus said the Omnipotent, Incarnate God; And waited not the homage of the crowns, Already thrown before Him, nor the loud Amen of universal holy praise; But turned the living chariot of fire, And swifter now-as joyful to declare This day's proceedings in His Father's court, And to present the number of His sons Before the throne-ascended up to heaven.
-And all His saints, and all His angel bands, As glorious they on high ascended, sang, Glory to God and to the Lamb !- they sang, Messiah, fairer than the sons of men, And altogether lovely.
-Grace is poured Into thy lips, above all measure poured; And therefore God bath blessed Thee evermore.
-Gird, gird thy sword upon thy thigh, O Thou Most mighty! with thy glory ride; with all Thy majesty ride prosperously, because Of meekness, truth, and righteousness.
-Thy throne, O God! for ever and for ever stands; The sceptre of thy kingdom still is right : Therefore hath God, thy God, anointed Thee
+Thus said the Omnipotent, Incarnate God; And waited not the homage of the crowns, Already thrown before him; nor the loud Amen of universal holy praise; But turned the living chariot of fire, And swifter now,-as joyful to declare This day's proceedings in his Father's court, And to present the number of his sons Before the Throne,-ascended up to heaven.
+And all his saints, and all his angel bands, As glorious they on high ascended, sung Glory to God and to the Lamb!-they sung,

+Messish, fairer than the sons of men,

+And altogether lovely.
+Grace is poured

+Into thy lips, above all measure poured;

+And therefore God hath blessed Thee evermore.

+Gird, gird thy sword upon thy thigh, O Thou

+Most Mighty! with thy glory ride; with all

+Thy majesty, ride prosperously, because

+Of meekness, truth, and righteousness.
+Thy throne,

+O God, for ever and for ever stands;

+The sceptre of thy kingdom still is right;

+Therefore hath God, thy God, anointed thee,

-With oil of gladness and perfumes of myrrh, Out of the ivory palaces, above Thy fellows, crowned the Prince of endless Peace!
+With oil of gladness and perfumes of myrrh,

+Out of the ivory palaces, above

+Thy fellows, crowned thee Prince of endless peace.

-Thus sang they God, their Saviour: and themselves
+Thus sung they God, their Saviour: and themselves

-selves

-Prepared complete to enter now with Christ,

-Their living Head, into the Holy Place.

-Behold! the daughter of the King, the Bride,

-All glorious within, the Bride adorned,

-Comely in broidery of gold! behold

-She comes, apparelled royally, in robes

-Of perfect righteousness, fair as the sun,

-With all her virgins, her companions fair,

-Into the Palace of the King she comes;

-She comes to dwell for evermore!
-Awake,

-Eternal harps! awake, awake, and sing!-

-The Lord, the Lord, our God Almighty, reigns!
+Prepared complete to enter now with Christ, Their living head, into the Holy Place.
+Behold! the daughter of the King, the bride, All glorious within, the bride adorned, Comely in broidery of gold! behold, She comes, apparelled royally, in robes Of perfect righteousness, fair as the sun, With all her virgins, her companions fair, Into the Palace of the King she comes, She comes to dwell for evermore!
+Awake, Eternal harps! awake, awake, and sing!- The Lord, the Lord, our God Almighty, reigns!

 Thus the Messiah, with the hosts of bliss,

 Entered the gates of heaven, unquestioned now,

 Which closed behind them, to go out no more;

-And stood, accepted, in His Father's sight,
+And stood, accepted, in His Father's sight;

-Before the glorious everlasting throne,
+Before the glorious everlasting Throne,

 Presenting all His saints; not one was lost,

-Of all that He in covenant received:
+Of all that He in Covenant received;

 And, having given the kingdom up, He sat,

-Where now He sits and reigns, on the right
+Where now He sits and reigns, on the right hand

-hand

 Of glory; and our God is all in all!

-Thus have I sung beyond thy first request,

-Rolling my numbers o'er the track of man.

-The world at dawn, at mid-day, and decline;

-Time gone, the righteous saved, the wicked damned,

-And God's eternal government approved.
+Thus have I sung beyond thy first request, Rolling my numbers o'er the track of man, The world at dawn, at midday, and decline; Time gone, the righteous saved, the wicked damned, And God's eternal government approved.